The Difference Between Individuals, Clients & Contacts

 Q. Do I need to upgrade a contact to an individual to invite them into Connectworks?

 A. Not necessarily.
-If you want to invite them in this can be done via their associated entity workspace/s, and specific access rights are applied within each entity.
-See more in our article Inviting your Firm's Clients into Connectworks.
+If you want to invite a contact in this can be done via their associated entity workspace/s, and specific access rights are applied within each entity.
+See more in our article How to invite Clients into Connectworks.